 Having an inline water filter means clean, refreshing water at the touch of a button.
 These easy-to-install filters can connect to your refrigerator’s waterline, and many of them can last for almost a year, so you don’t have to worry about constantly replacing them.

 However, finding the right filter while factoring in your budget and specific needs can be difficult.
 I’ve been in your shoes!
-After going through quite a few filters myself, I now have a list of top picks to save you time, money, and most importantly, your health.
+After going through quite a few filters myself, I now have a list of the best inline water filter to save you time, money, and, most importantly, your health.